IgniteUI/igniteui-documentation/topics/02_Controls/igEditors/04_igPercentEditor/00_igPercentEditor_Overview.md

     <script type="text/javascript" src="@Url.Content("~/Scripts/Samples/modules/i18n/regional/infragistics.ui.regional-en.js")"></script>
     ```

 3. For jQuery implementations create an INPUT, DIV or SPAN as the target element in HTML.
-This step is optional for ASP.NET MVC implementations as the MVC wrapper creates the containing element for you.
+This step is optional for ASP.NET MVC implementations as %%ProductNameMVC%% creates the containing element for you.

     **In HTML:**